ingo/ingo.github.io/_recipes/sourdough_crepes.md

 ---
 author: Kat Boytsova
 category: Breakfasts
-description: Tender and a little bit tangy, these crepes make an ideal blank canvas for sweet or savory toppings.
-Be patient when you start to cook them, since just like pancakes, the first crepe is never the best.
+description: Tender and delicately tangy crepes made with a sourdough starter.
+The sourdough adds complexity and lifts the classic crepe to new heights.
+Be patient when you start to cook them, since just like pancakes, the first crepe is never the best as you get the hang of it.
+They make an ideal canvas for either sweet or savory fillings.
 image: sourdough_crepes.jpg
 original_title: Sourdough Crepes
 size: 12 crepes